rjhancock/megamek-games/custom.md

 ```

 First we make sure we're inside our home directory (assuming this is also where
 you have megamek installed at).
-Then we create each of the subfolders inside of
+Then we create each of the subfolder's inside of
 a central shared folder.
 Place any custom for each inside of these respective
 folders.